igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 {{LOSSBITS}} presents the generic technique.
 Two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.
-This approach follows the recommandations of
+The explicit loss bits are the "sQuare signal" bit (Q) and the "Loss event" bit (L).
+This approach follows the recommendations of
-{{!RFC8558}} where it is mentionned that explicit path signals are preferred.
+{{!RFC8558}} where it is mentioned that explicit path signals are preferred.

-The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header the "sQuare signal" bit (Q) and the "Loss event" bit (L).
+The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header.

-While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are conjointly required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).
+While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are
+required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).